 So, it may surprise you that you have little or no equity in the home if you sell after just a few years.

 In the debate of starter home vs. permanent home, sometimes, renting is the right answer.
 Depending on your circumstances, renting while saving up for a permanent home may be the smart thing to do.

-Personally, we chose to go the route of the permanent home for our first home purchase.
-We rented for a number of years, moving and changing apartments a couple of times.
 When it was time to go house hunting, my wife and I decided that buying a bigger house was the better option for our growing family.
 Barring unforeseen circumstances, we hope to live in our home for many, many years to come.